-Join David Powers for an in-depth discussion in this video Using strict data types, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Using strict data types, part of PHP: Strict Data Types.

 PHP is increasingly being used…for sophisticated applications,…which benefit from strict data typing,…but the decision as to whether to use strict data types…is left up to the developer.…Their use is entirely optional.…Dynamic, loose typing with tight juggling…remains the default.…In fact, there's still no way to lock a variables data type.…Strict typing applies only to the arguments…past the functions and class methods.…And to the data type of the return value.…

 Each declaration can be for only one data type.…You can't, for example, declare that a function…will return either a string or an array.…There's no key word for mixed data types.…Because this has been such a cause of controversy…in the developer community…strict data types have been implemented only gradually.…PHP 5.0 began by supporting parameter type declarations,…or type hints as they're called in PHP 5…for classes and interfaces.…